-It is commonly believed that non-compete clauses cannot be enforced as they run contrary to the public policy of providing a sufficient and trained labour force (see Section 106 of the Industrial Relations Act 1996).
+It is commonly believed that non-compete clauses in employment contracts cannot be enforced as they run contrary to the public policy of providing a sufficient and trained labour force (see Section 106 of the Industrial Relations Act 1996).

-However there are ways of wording non-compete and other restraint clauses to protect your business and take action to enforce the clause if required.
+However there are ways of wording competition and other restraint clauses to protect your business and take action to enforce the clause if required.

 A ‘reasonable’ non-compete clause

 To be enforceable a non-compete clause needs to be deemed to be reasonable, in terms of duration and scope and in its attempt to protect the employer.
 A restraint should not be any more restrictive than necessary to protect the employer’s legitimate business interests.

 It should also identify the relevant risk the restraint is protecting.
 For this reason the restraint clause may need to be tailored to the employee’s role.
 This could be with regards to:

 Are there specific circumstances under which the clause applies or does not apply?
 The clause may not apply if the reason for leaving is redundancy of the position.

 The non-compete clause may only apply to certain roles or job titles.
 Has the employee’s role changed since the contract was signed?
 If an employer has not updated its agreements to reflect these changes then the clause may no longer apply.